marcus-downing/Hooks/README.md

           }
         }

-3. Register your plugin with the repository
+3. Register your plugin with the repository:

         PluginRepository.register(ButtonLogger)

-4. Make a context with the currently desired plugins
+4. Make a context with the desired plugins:

         val optionalFeatures = PluginRepository.optionalFeatures
-        // ...choose active features...
+        // ...choose some features...
         implicit val context = PluginRepository.makeContext(chosenFeatures)

 5. In the appropriate place in client code, trigger that hook:

-        def onClick(button: Button){
         buttonClicked(button)
-        }

 ## Read more
 - **Start here:** [Overview](Hooks/wiki/Overview) &rarr;